 Training, qualifications & experience

-I am a qualified Counsellor with a degree in Humanistic Integrative counselling.
-I am BACP registered and bound by confidentiality.
+I am a qualified Counsellor with a degree in Humanistic Integrative Counselling.
+I have two private practices in West London.

-My most recent Placement was at the mental health charity, Mind, providing support to clients with a wide range of issues.
-I also have experience working within an IAPT service, with clients on both short and longer-term basis.
+My most recent placement was at the mental health charity, Mind, providing support to clients with a wide range of issues.
+I also have experience working within a brief counselling service, with clients on both short and longer-term basis.

 British Association for Counselling & Psychotherapy